Actively Recruiting

 • Individuals who have undergone hip surgery due to hip osteoarthritis, avascular necrosis of the femoral head, or hip fracture

-• Individuals who are at least two days post-hip surgery and are medically stable
+• Individuals who are at least two days post-hip surgery and are assessed to be medically stable

-• Individuals with adequate cognitive ability (Korean Mini-Mental State Examination score 20 or higher)
+• Individuals who have adequate cognitive ability (Korean Mini-Mental State Examination score 20)

 • Individuals able to sit at the edge of a bed without assistance and stand for 10 seconds regardless of support

-• Individuals with a Functional Ambulatory Category (FAC) score of 1 to 3
+• Individuals with a Functional Ambulatory Category (FAC) score of 1-3

 • Individuals who visited Yongin Severance Hospital, understood the study, and signed informed consent